Skip to main content

 Which of the following is a result of the Civil Service Reform Act of 1978 quizlet?

-and distributes its functions primarily among three agencies: the newly established Office of Personnel Management, the Merit Systems Protection Board, and the EEOC.
+Those agencies were the Office of Personnel Management, the Merit Systems Protection Board, and the EEOC.
+The reform tried to modernize federal hiring and give managers more flexibility.

 What did the Civil Rights Act of 1991 do?